holepunchto/pear-docs/building-blocks/hypercore.md

 #### **`const { length, byteLength } = await core.append(block)`**

-Append a block of data (or an array of blocks) to the core.
+Appends a block of data (or an array of blocks) to the core.
 Returns the new length and byte length of the core.

 > This operation is 'atomic'.
 This means that the block is appended altogether or not at all (in case of I/O failure).